Frank McCourt

 A House of Pomegranates – Oscar Wilde (1888)

-A House of Pomegranates by Oscar Wilde weaves lush allegorical tales exploring beauty, sacrifice, and human nature in a fantastical world.
+A House of Pomegranates by Oscar Wilde is a collection of fairy tales exploring themes of beauty, sacrifice, and morality in a world of fantasy and allegory.

 George Moore